 - Care must be taken to avoid touching or rubbing the treated eye

 - It is recommended that patients rest for 4-5 days after LASEK and 1-2 days after LASIK

 - Swimming should be avoided for 3 weeks after surgery

-- Stabilization of refraction will take up to 3 months following surgery and in rare cases (mainly long-sighted treatment) may take longer.
+- Stabilisation of refraction will take up to 3 months following surgery and in rare cases (mainly long-sighted treatment) may take longer

 - Keep all follow up appointments and take medication as directed.

-Patients will be asked to attend for their first post-operative visit on the third day after LASEK surgery and the first day after LASIK.
-Post operative check ups help to monitor the healing and visual progress, as well as providing the patient with the opportunity to ask any questions they may have.
+Patients will be asked to attend their first post-operative visit on the third day after LASEK surgery and the first day after LASIK.
+Post- operative check- ups help to monitor the healing and visual progress, as well as providing the patient with the opportunity to ask any questions they may have.

 It is important that patients use the eye drops provided as prescribed during the post-operative period.

 - Wash hands and shake the bottle well